cirosantilli/softcover_vagrant/README.md

-**STATUS**: Once TRALICS is compiled locally, this is almost usable.
-Waiting for Softcover team to decide what should be done about it before adding solution here.
-Discussion at: https://github.com/softcover/polytexnic/issues/100
+**STATUS**:

-- template book builds correctly.
+- `softcover new` template book builds correctly
-- softcover_book builds correctly on all formats except PDF where there are encoding errors.
+- softcover_book builds correctly on all formats except PDF where it raises an encoding error exception.
 - only 5 unit tests fail

 Tests that must pass are placed under `check-install.sh`, to be run in the guest.
 Failing tests are marked with `FAIL` and where it fails will be noted in the comments.

-Once all tests pass, we will:

-- provide a ready `.box` download for end users
-- remove this message
+We will remove this message once all tests pass.

 ---

-Install [Softcover](https://github.com/softcover/softcover) easily for usage and development via a Vagrant virtual machine.
+Install [Softcover](https://github.com/softcover/softcover) easily for usage and development via an Ubuntu 12.04 Vagrant virtual machine.

 # I already know Vagrant

     git clone https://github.com/cirosantilli/softcover_vagrant
     cd softcover_vagrant
-    # OPTIONAL BUT MUCH FASTER: download Tex Live ISO by torrent
-    # and put it in the current directory with exact name: texlive2013.iso
-    #wget -O texlive2013.iso.torrent https://www.tug.org/texlive/files/texlive2013.iso.torrent
     vagrant up
     vagrant ssh